pvti/NORTON/README.md

 In order to demonstrate the adaptability of NORTON, we assess three representative architectures: VGG-16-BN, ResNet-56/110 with residual blocks, and DenseNet-40 with dense blocks.
 These models are tested on the CIFAR-10 dataset.
 Additionally, to validate the scalability of NORTON, experiments are conducted on the challenging ImageNet dataset using the ResNet-50 architecture.
 Furthermore, the compressed ResNet-50 model is employed as the backbone network for FasterRCNN-FPN, MaskRCNN, and KeypointRCNN on the COCO-2017 dataset.

-NORTON is compared with the SOTA in the fields of low-rank decompositions, structured pruning and hybrid methods.
+NORTON is compared with the SOTA in the fields of low-rank decompositions, structured pruning, and hybrid methods.

 1. VGG-16-BN/CIFAR-10
 <div align="center">